 There was indeed a Woolsey Bridge built by Walter Sharp in 1904.
 However, this Timber Creek Bridge near Atlanta does not appear to be the Woolsey Bridge Sharp built in 1904.
 A look at a 1905 plat map would seem to suggest that the Woolsey Bridge was located near where the blacktop heading east out of Atlanta crosses Timber Creek — not where the stone arch bridge is located.

 Most significantly, however, a plaque is located on the top course of masonry on the downstream side of the bridge, facing the roadway.
 This plaque (variably buried by the gravel roadbed) has a date on it.

 Though the last number is hard to read, the rest clearly says “191_.”
 This later date is confirmed by the presence of Commissioner Goforth’s name on the plaque.
 Goforth was a later Cowley commissioner; his name is not on earlier bridges, such as the Floral Bridge from 1906.

 Research reveals that this bridge was originally known as the Snodgrass Bridge.
 Bids were opened for it in 1915.
 It was contracted to a local Atlanta man: “Doc Smith,” who built it for $922.

 Who knows?
 Perhaps there are other obscured plaques on the bridges of Cowley, waiting to be discovered.

-In the early years of Cowley bridge building, the plaques appear to have frequently been placed in the spandrel walls of the bridge towards the bank (examples: Floral Bridge, as well as the now-collapsed H. Branson Bridge and McCaw Bridge).
+In the early years of Cowley bridge building, the plaques appear to have frequently been placed in the spandrel walls of the bridge towards the bank.
 These plaques are usually visible on the downstream side of the bridge.